Darren McCarty: Grand Rapids Griffins and return to the Red Wings

 On July 1, 2009, McCarty became an unrestricted free agent.
-One week later, Red Wings' general manager Ken Holland stated that the team would likely move on from McCarty.
+One week later, Red Wings' general manager Ken Holland stated that the team would likely move on from McCarty in order to help promote and give more ice time to their rookies and prospects.

 Retirement

-On December 7, 2009 McCarty officially retired, and had already accepted a job as color analyst for Versus.
+On December 7, 2009, McCarty officially retired and had already accepted a job as a color analyst for Versus.
 A fifteen-season veteran and fan favorite in Detroit, McCarty thanked the Red Wings and Flames organizations as well as the fans for helping him to realize his dream.

 Broadcasting

-On November 23, 2009 McCarty made his debut as an NHL Analyst for Versus.
+On November 23, 2009, McCarty made his debut as an NHL Analyst for Versus.
 McCarty made occasional appearances on the Versus post game show, Hockey Central.
 McCarty served as a fill-in co-host on WXYT-FM (97.1 The Ticket) in Detroit.

 McCarty appeared on the January 24, 2012 episode of the truTV reality series Hardcore Pawn, where he appeared with a friend who was trying to sell an alligator hide.
-Later, American Jewelry and Loan owners Les and Seth Gold and tru TV hired McCarty to do some cameo appearances on the show.
+Later, American Jewelry and Loan owners Les and Seth Gold and truTV hired McCarty to do some cameo appearances on the show.

 McCarty started his weekly podcast, Grind Time with Darren McCarty, in December 2018.
 He broadcast weekly from Radio for One Studios featuring guests to discuss topics ranging from hockey to music to life's journey to legalization of cannabis.
-The "Grind Time with Darren McCarty" team consist of his Co-Host Perry Vellucci and Executive Producer / Business Manager Nick Antonucci, which has joined Woodward Sports Network in Birmingham, MI as of January 2021.
+The "Grind Time with Darren McCarty" team consists of his co-host Perry Vellucci and executive producer / business manager, Nick Antonucci, which has joined Woodward Sports Network in Birmingham, MI as of January 2021.